tczekajlo/calico-cni/configuration.md

 When using Calico IPAM, the following flags determine what IP addresses should be assigned.
 NOTE: These flags are strings and not boolean values.
 * `assign_ipv4` (default `"true"`)
 * `assign_ipv6` (default `"false"`)
+* `pool` (default `None`) - If specified, the previously configured IPv4 pool from which to assign IPv4 addresses.
+If not specified, this defaults to all IPv4 pools

 A specific IP address can be chosen by using [`CNI_ARGS`](https://github.com/appc/cni/blob/master/SPEC.md#parameters) and setting `IP` to the desired value.